colinligertwood/notebook/potato-salad.md

 Prepare the sauce by combining the Mayonaise, Dijon, Paprika, Salt and Pepper in a large bowl and mixing thoroughly with a wooden spoon.
 Taste and adjust seasoning if needed.
 Chop up the Dill Pickles into quarter inch chunks and add them to the sauce.

-Chop up the potatoes into 1 inch chunks and add to the sauce.
-Mix in gently with a wooden spoon.
+Chop up the potatoes into 1 inch chunks and add to the sauce, mixing in gently with a wooden spoon.
 Slice the boiled eggs and add them to the sauce, again mixing gently with a wooden spoon.
-Transfer entire mixture into storage container and flatten the top with a wooden spoon.
+Transfer entire mixture into storage container and flatten the top.
 Dust with a little extra paprika, salt and pepper, and sprinkle green onions over the top.

-Seal and chill fridge until serving.
+Seal and chill until serving.
 Store in the fridge for up to a week.